In this hundred and forty-seventh archive story by Kristian Bertel, we are visiting a slum in the Wadala area of Mumbai, India.

 Dharavi slum

 This famous slum is a city within a city, it is one unending stretch of narrow dirty lanes, open sewers and cramped huts.
 In a city where house rents are among the highest in the world, Dharavi provides a cheap and affordable option to those who move to Mumbai to earn their living.
 In cities, money, services, wealth and opportunities are centralized.
-Many rural inhabitants come to the city to seek their fortune and alter their social position.
+In this urban slum area many rural inhabitants come to the city to seek their fortune and alter their social position.
 Businesses, which provide jobs and exchange capital, are more concentrated in urban areas.
 Whether the source is trade or tourism, it is also through the ports or banking systems, commonly located in cities, that foreign money flows into a country.

 Bhalswa slum